danielbeeke/viewmode/README.md

 ## What is a SHACL (ViewMode) editor?

-A SHACL ViewMode editor is a visual user interface for an end-user to create a SHACL shape.
+A SHACL ViewMode editor is a visual user interface for a developer or system administrator to create a SHACL shape.
 This editor can be used both for creating standard SHACL shapes for the purpose of validation or forms and it can be used to create SHACL ViewModes.

 This editor could be a visual editor where you can make nested layouts with sh:group predicates.
 And it can connect to a frontend and request all the available dash:editors and dash:viewers and their vm:configurables.

-TBD

 ## What is a SHACL ViewMode renderer?

-TBD
+A SHACL ViewMode renderer, renders the given SHACL ViewMode in HTML or in any other language / system.
+The SHACL ViewMode renderder is also responsible to transfer the available dash:editors and dash:viewers and their configurables to the SHACL (ViewMode) editor.